Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 1. Manual Token Mapping

-Firstly check ([Cocos-BCXWallet](Cocos-BCX二进制钱包说明和账户注册.md)) to download and operate the wallet, and then register for the COCOS MainNet account.
+Firstly check ([Cocos-BCX Wallet](Cocos-BCX二进制钱包说明和账户注册.md)) to download and operate the wallet, and then register for the COCOS MainNet account.
 As the current council threshold requires 50 million COCOS At the same time, registering a candidate costs 1000 COCOS, so you need to transfer a minimum amount of 50,001,000 COCOS into the ERCerc 20 wallet address designated by Cocos-BCX.
 After that Cocos-BCX sends the corresponding COCOS to the COCOS MainNet account address provided by you.

 2. Register for Council Candidate